tteeoo/usr/README.md

 # usr

-My dotfiles + more, and some tools to manage them.
+My user space (dotfiles, programs, scripts), and some tools to manage them.

 The `usr` script is released under the Unlicense.